 He is, of course, an artist of particular preoccupations and political inclinations.
 But, thank goodness, he is also a man more interested in guiding us into questions than presuming to draw conclusions for us.
 Isn’t this what good therapists do — help people understand their troubles, hurts, hopes, and dreams by digging deep into memory and experience?
 Boyhood may have a sort of therapeutic influence for viewers — especially young people, as they think about the long-term effects of the characters’ decisions.
 Most movies give us thrills through the drama of rash decisions and bold action, but we aren’t encouraged to consider the implications of those actions.
 Boyhood gives you the big picture.

 For example, what might at first appear to be a highly politicized scene turns out to be a set-up.
 We see Mason’s father taking the kids out to post Obama/Biden campaign signs in the neighborhood, and stealing McCain/Palin signs from other people’s yards.
-It’s funny, but it’s the kind of scene that has earned the film some criticism from (of course) More conservative viewers.
+It’s funny, but it’s the kind of scene that has earned the film some criticism from (of course) conservative viewers.
 But while this might be a kind of winking admission of Linklater’s political preferences, it isn’t propaganda.
 It’s a playful acknowledgement of a particular season in his characters’ lives, one that can be rather humbling now that we stand at a distance and see how the dreams we dream so fiercely — in politics or any other aspect of our lives — rarely turn out the way we’d imagined.
 The audience laughed, in part, because even the most ardent Obama supporter will see just how idealistic and overreaching that campaign-season optimism had become.
 This isn’t partisan politics — it’s as true for supporters of Republicans as Democrats.
 (Any reviewer who thinks this movie is meant as a strike against the Democrats or the Republicans is letting politics distort their interpretation; Linklater is better than that.
 This film never stoops to anything so trite and dualistic.)

 Rather than blowing any particularly discomforting moment out of proportion, audiences should step back and acknowledge that Boyhood is astonishing primarily because it is an American movie.
 The only projects that resemble it in cinema history are Michael Apted’s “Up” documentary series (which tracks the growth of several real people from age 8 to age 56) and Linklater’s own three-part, 27-year “Before” trilogy (also starring Ethan Hawke).
 The American film industry does not encourage artists to ask questions or make actual art.
 Linklater may not be much of a visual artist — Boyhood‘s biggest weakness is that its visual appeal lies, primarily, in its subjects rather than its composition — but he has expertly built a career by assembling elements we want to see (big stars, clever hooks, technical experimentation) and then weaving them into unexpectedly challenging tapestries.
 Audiences continue to line up for his movies, eager to see what they want, but coming away with the kind of Big Questions that they need.